-Q10i.
+Q10m.
 And on which of these sources was it being reported/described as true?
-Please tick all that apply SHOW ALL SOURCES USED AT Q3a Other (specify) MULTI CODE
+Please tick all that apply $\frac{1}{2}$

+SHOW ALL SOURCES USED AT Q3a

+Other (specify)

+Multicode

+RANDOMISE STATEMENTS

-Multicode code RANDOMISE STATEMENTS IF YES AT Q8 OR CAME ACROSS ANY AT Q10
+IF YES AT Q8 OR CAME ACROSS ANY AT Q10

 Q11.
-When you came across false or misleading information in the LAST WEEK, what (if anything) did you do after seeing it?
+When you came across these claims which some people are making about aspects of the Coronavirus and that could be considered as false or misleading in the LAST WEEK, what (if anything) did you do after seeing them?

-- 1. Forwarded/shared it with people I know - 2.
-Used a fact checking site or tools - 3.
-Used tips from media such as BBC website - 4.
-Checked whether it was misleading with family and friends - 5.
+- 1. Forwarded/shared it with people I know

+- 2. Used a fact checking site or tools

+- 3. Used tips from media such as BBC website

+- 4. Checked whether it was misleading with family and friends - 5.
 Asked the person who forwarded/shared it with me whether it was accurate - 6.
 Blocked it or reported it to a social media platform - 7.
 Other (SPECIFY) - 8.
 Did nothing